marcelinomalmeidan/sample_nodelet/README.md

 - Changed names around to avoid confusion between package name, library name, and nodelet name.

+- Incremented example on how to load files from launch file by using a nodehandle.

 ## Description

 * **sample_nodelet_class.launch** will run following nodes: